-WordPress is one of the most popular open source website making tools which is vastly used by many bloggers including myself.
-WordPress developers provide tons of custom plugins to fulfill different needs.
+WordPress is one of the most popular open-source website making tools which is vastly used by many bloggers including myself.
+WordPress developers provide tons of custom plugins to fulfil different needs.
 But not all of the plugins are well designed and secured.
-One of the most interesting information anyone who owns a website/blog needs is their website statistics.
-In this post I explain how to analyse your WordPress website stats in Power BI.
+One of the most interesting pieces of information anyone who owns a website/blog needs is their website statistics.
+In this post, I explain how to analyse your WordPress website stats in Power BI.
 Before I start, I want to point out that there is a WordPress stat already available in WordPress Admin Dashboard which provides very informative information about your blog like Total Views, Today Views, Best Ever Views and so forth.
 You can also install the WordPress app on your mobile device to easily access your website stats.
 But, the stats WordPress gives me in not enough.
 I want more.
-I need more detailed analysis on
+I need a more detailed analysis on

 - Current Month vs. Last Month

 - Most Popular Day of Week

 - Most Popular Month of Year